 Nevertheless, the theoretical foundations and practices underlying the setting of enforcement priorities are vastly unexplored in the EU: they remain neglected by many decision-makers and legislators; most of the European competition authorities are not held accountable for their prioritisation choices, which are often not subject to judicial review.
 Moreover, priority-setting is a largely uncharted area in the EU competition law scholarship.

 The Priority Setting Project aims to fill this gap.
-Led by Dr. Kati Cseres from the Amsterdam Centre for European Law and Governance and Dr. Or Brook from the University of Leeds, it brings together academics from various disciplines and stakeholders from the EU’s 27 competition authorities, the United Kingdom and the European Commission to discuss and disseminate the findings of a novel empirical study systematically analysing the competition authorities’ priority-setting policies and practices.
+Led by Dr. Kati Cseres from the Amsterdam Centre for European Law and Governance and Dr. Or Brook from the University of Leeds, it brings together academics from various disciplines and stakeholders from the competition authorities all around world, to discuss and disseminate the findings of a novel empirical study systematically analysing the competition authorities’ priority-setting policies and practices.
 Through a wide array of impact activities – including a workshop, training seminars, policy report, and academic publications – it builds an important network to rethink the enforcement priorities and influences reform.

 Based on interviews and empirical research conducted in cooperation with officials from all the 27 European national competition authorities, the UK’s CMA, and the European Commission, we have developed a new typology to guide the analysis of priority setting rules and practices of the competition authorities.
 Providing a systematic and comprehensive mapping of the (procedural and substantive) priority setting rules and practices guiding the competition authorities, this Report classifies the competition authorities into four representative models, evaluates their priority setting rules and practices against a set of administrative law principles of good governance, and offers policy options (“checklist”) on how legislators and competition authorities could review and if necessary, reform their priority setting.